Inertia Tames Fluctuations in Autonomous Stationary Heat Engines: Conclusions

 We have introduced a physically realizable model of an autonomous stationary heat engine composed of two continuous underdamped degrees of freedom coupled to a two-level system.
 This nonlinear setup generates a persistent steady-state current that markedly violates classical thermodynamic uncertainty relations (TURs) and circumvents the traditional trade-offs between power, efficiency, and precision across a broad parameter regime~\cite{pietzonka2018universal}.
 Our results show that these violations originate from resonant coupling between the underdamped modes, where one effectively acts as an internal periodic drive~\cite{HolubecMaxPower2018,Pietzonka2022}.
 When this coupling is removed, the system reverts to standard TUR behavior consistent with overdamped dynamics or free diffusion under constant drift~\cite{Fischer2020}.

-These findings underscore that the presence of inertia—by inducing persistent currents and thereby violating detailed balance—can lead to systematic TUR violations.
-In this sense, inertia plays a role analogous to quantum coherence in quantum thermodynamic systems~\cite{Meier2025}, where coherence likewise breaks detailed balance and enables similar deviations from conventional bounds.
+{These findings ultimately stem from the fact that inertia can induce persistent currents and thereby break standard detailed balance.
+In underdamped dynamics, velocity is odd under time reversal, which fundamentally changes the symmetry properties of the dynamics compared to overdamped systems.
+As a consequence, the presence of inertia can lead to systematic violations of the original TUR~\cite{Vu2019}.} In this sense, inertia plays a role analogous to quantum coherence in quantum thermodynamic systems~\cite{Meier2025}, where coherence likewise breaks detailed balance and enables similar deviations from conventional bounds.
 However, while both mechanisms break detailed balance, the classical route via inertia is experimentally more accessible and robust against environmental decoherence, offering a realistic platform for constructing precise autonomous heat engines or clocks without requiring fragile quantum effects.

 Finally, we demonstrate that the strongest suppression of current fluctuations occurs in a resonance regime that can be identified solely from mean current measurements.
 Since mean currents are far easier to measure than fluctuations, this provides a practical strategy for pinpointing operating conditions where TUR violations are strongest.
 Taken together, our results open new pathways for surpassing classical thermodynamic bounds in underdamped systems and offer a guiding principle for the design of high-performance stochastic machines—both autonomous and externally driven.